Reid–Hillview Airport

 Reid–Hillview Airport of Santa Clara County (IATA: RHV, ICAO: KRHV, FAA LID: RHV) is in the eastern part of San Jose, in Santa Clara County, California, United States.
-It is owned by Santa Clara County and is near the Evergreen district of San Jose where aviation pioneer John J. Montgomery experimented with gliders in 1911.
-Reid–Hillview Airport was also the official general aviation airport for the 2015 Super Bowl in Levi's Stadium (in nearby Santa Clara, CA).
+Santa Clara County owns it and is near the Evergreen district of San Jose where aviation pioneer John J. Montgomery experimented with gliders in 1911.
+Reid–Hillview Airport was also the official general aviation airport for the 2016 Super Bowl in Levi's Stadium (in nearby Santa Clara, CA).

-Reid–Hillview is a general aviation airport; there is no scheduled airline service.
+Reid–Hillview is a general aviation airport; with no scheduled airline service.
 As with most general aviation airports air charter operations are available.
-The airport has a control tower that operates 7 a.m. to 10 p.m. local time.
-The FAA classifies Reid–Hillview as a reliever airport for San Jose International Airport.
+The airport has a control tower that operates from 07:00 to 22:00 local time.
+The FAA classifies Reid–Hillview as a reliever airport for San Jose International Airport (SJC).